YongLipTeh/FifoInventory/README.md

 ### Linux
-As for linux users, go to the directory, in most cases, it is
+The following section is for installation through the command line.
 1. Download the tar file from the release page.
 2. Open a terminal, go to the folder where your download has been saved.
 In most cases,
 ```sh